- TAX INFO

 Indicate the method you are using by checking the appropriate box.
 If you are claiming a Net Operating Loss from another year you must complete and attach Form NOL-85A.

-For further information read the instructions for Schedule CR on page 21.
+For further information for Schedule CR see page 22.

 Basic Skills Education Credit is available to employers who provide basic skills education programs approved by the Alabama Department of Education to its employees.